Lebanese Basketball Federation

 The Lebanese Basketball Federation, known in French as the Fédération Libanaise de Basketball (FLB or FLBB), is the governing body of basketball in Lebanon.

 The federation founded in 1947, represents basketball with public authorities as well as with national and international sports organizations and as such with Lebanon in international competitions.
-It also defends the moral and material interests of Lebanese basketball.
-It is affiliated with FIBA and FIBA Asia.
+It is affiliated with FIBA Asia.
 The federation also organizes the Lebanon national basketball team and the Lebanon women's national basketball team.